 - Advanced competence in use of cellular and molecular diagnostic methods in immunology

-- Advanced competence in clinical management of patients with immunodeficiencies, including use of hematopoietic stem cell transplantation
+- Advanced competence in clinical management of patients with immunodeficiencies and immune dysregulatory disorders, including use of hematopoietic stem cell transplantation

-- Effective communication skills with patients and families, other team members and facility to practice family-centered care.
+- Effective communication skills with patients, families and other team members in order to practice family-centered care

 Qualification of Applicants